Calico Mills: History

 The mills were started showing downturn with time due to lack of upgrade, changing fashions, tax and debt collections and mismanagement.
-In 1982, 12,400 workers were laid off from weaving department due to financial issues.
+In 1982, 12,400 workers were laid off from the weaving department due to financial issues.
 Later 55 out of 64 mill units were in financial trouble.
 Eventually about 1,00,000 workers were laid off.
-After several attempts of revival, the Board for Industrial and Financial Restructuring (BIFR), a government body, recommended closure of the mills in 1995.
+After several attempts at revival, the Board for Industrial and Financial Restructuring (BIFR), a government body, recommended closure of the mills in 1995.
 The recommendation was opposed by the mills management but their appeal was rejected in 1997.

 It was closed in 1998.
 The land, plant and machinery were sold in a public auction in 2010s.
 It was sold in seven lots of auction and fetched about ₹270.83 crore.
 The land parcel was unsold in 2010s.

 Products

 For half a century, the Calico Mills became one of the most modern and extensively diversified pacesetters of the Indian cotton industry.
 Calico was the first Indian mill to give shareholders cloth at concessional rates.
 It was the first Indian textile mill to make cotton sewing thread, and later 100% synthetic sewing thread.

 Calico main textile unit was the only textile plant in Ahmedabad to be fuelled by natural gas, with virtually no smoke and no air pollution.
 To minimize water pollution, Calico had its own primary effluent processing plant, which ensured that no waste was thrown directly into municipal sewers.

 Calico erected India’s first Diamond Mesh Mosquito Netting plant in 1937, another first in India.
 In 1947, it diversified into chemicals, the manufacture of Caustic Soda, Chlorine and related products.
 Calico also erected India’s first PVC plant.
 In 1974, Calico commissioned its Polyester Fibre Plant in collaboration with ICI, (UK), producing four exclusive grades of Polyester Fibres, besides three superior conventional grades.